 This will take you to a screen where all of the workflows that are available on this site are shown.
 In this case, I want to use the Policy Approval Workflow.

 This workflow has been designed to ask 2 people to formally approve the item.
-You can add as many individuals as you need to this process and you have the option of asking them to complete the tasks one after the other (in serial) or all at the same time (in parallel).
+You can add as many individuals as you need to this process.
+You have the option of asking them to complete the tasks one after the other (in serial) or all at the same time (in parallel).
 If you chose a serial order the second task won't be created until the first one is completed.
-Parallel tasks are all created at the same time which can ensure all tasks are completed faster, but means that you can't follow a specific order if you need one specific person to have a final say.
+Parallel tasks are all created at the same time which can ensure all tasks are completed faster.
+However, this means you can't follow a specific order if you need one specific person to have a final say.

 I chose a serial order for the tasks so once the workflow is started the first task is created.
 I included the Approval Workflow Tasks app on my Policy Creation Workspace so all of the tasks will be viewed when the page refreshes.

 When I clicked on the task, the window below opened showing me all of the relevant details.
-Clicking on the link to the document (in the yellow bar) opens the policy so you can check that you are actually approving the correct version and that all of the details are correct.
-Once checked you then select the most appropriate button at the bottom of the window, you may wish to approve, reject, cancel, request further changes or reassign the task to someone else.
+Clicking on the link to the document (in the yellow bar) opens the policy.
+This ensures you can check you are actually approving the correct version and that all of the details are correct.
+Once checked you then select the most appropriate button at the bottom of the window.
+You may wish to approve, reject, cancel, request further changes or reassign the task to someone else.

-I approved the document, so the second task in the series was created for Petunia, our Policy Manager, who will receive a similar task to the one I received above and who gets the opportunity to make the same decision about the task as I did.
+I approved the document, so the second task in the series was created for Petunia, our Policy Manager.
+She received a similar task to the one I got and also had the opportunity to make the same decision about the task as I did.

 Once all of the tasks are completed, the document shows as approved in the policy library.

 Use DocRead to Assign the policy to relevant employees